 Citizen Science at Work

 Project 2 researchers work directly with local school classrooms, leading class sessions about the mercury cycle, risks to wildlife and people, and local and global sources of mercury.
 Students collect their own dragonfly larvae samples which are processed and sent to the Trace Element Analysis Laboratory at Dartmouth.
 Dragonfly larvae are thought to be good representatives of methylmercury biomagnification in local ecosystems, as they are predatory and do not move between water bodies.
+Dragonfly Larvae as Biosentinels of Hg Bioaccumulation in Northeastern and Adirondack Lakes: Relationships to Abiotic Factors.
 Once the samples are analyzed for mercury concentration, the students use the results to examine trends in their data and generate their own conclusions about the fate of mercury in their local streams.
 The project culminates in January with a poster session where students present their findings to teachers and families.
-More detailed information on this work is provided in this 2017 poster.
+January 2020 poster session information.
+More detailed information on this work is provided in this poster.

 Please contact Kate Buckman (Kate.L.Buckman@dartmouth.edu) if you are interested in bringing this project into your classroom.